Key Takeaways

 The mediation process with a neutral third party

 Most Texas courts require mediation before trial.
 During mediation, a neutral third party helps both spouses negotiate solutions to disputed issues.
-The mediator doesn’t make decisions but facilitates discussion and helps parties find common ground.
-Successful mediation can resolve even complex child custody disputes in a single day, saving months of litigation time.
+The mediator does not make decisions.
+Instead, they guide discussions and help both parties find common ground.
+Successful mediation can resolve even complex child custody disputes in a single day, saving months of court time.
 When parties agree at mediation, the settlement becomes part of the final decree.

 What happens at a divorce hearing or final trial

 If mediation fails, your case proceeds to a court hearing or trial.
-Both sides present evidence including financial statements, testimony from the parties, and sometimes expert witnesses.
+Both sides present evidence including financial statements, testimony, and sometimes expert witnesses.
 In custody disputes, judges may hear from child custody evaluators or therapists.
 The court considers all evidence and issues orders on contested matters.
 Trials for complex cases can last multiple days and require extensive preparation time.

 How settlement negotiations can shorten the divorce timeline